anderson-aristotle/html-css-bootstrap-layout/README.md

 1. How are elements on the pages horizontally arranged?

 1. Notice any similarities among bootstrap pages in general?

+1. Choose one site and draw three wireframes showing the transition of the page from mobile to tablet to desktop size.

 ## Bootstrap Documentation